QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 ---

 ### Nginx Example
 My source.
-I realize this is a wall but I actually commented out every essential thing you could possibly need.
-This is also good structure for those wanting a fast reverse proxy setup.
+I realize this is a wall but I commented out every essential thing you could need.
+This is also a good structure for those wanting a fast reverse proxy setup.
 I include all SEO essential nginx directives.
 I also include error pages.
 Note my formatting.
 Error pages are essential as well although I could not tell you the SEO impact it allows for a more rich server setup.

 ```nginx
  ##### Default Settings #####